 09 January 2019

-sets out ambitious improvements for patients over the next ten years.
-Building on work already started, the challenge is for local NHS organisations to work with their partners to develop and implement local plans for their local population.
-The HFMA will work to support finance teams in developing local plans.
-These plans must overcome the challenges that the NHS faces, such as staff shortages and growing demand for services.
-The workforce implementation plan and social care green paper due to published later this year will be key to realising these ambitions.
+The HFMA will work to support finance teams in developing these local plans.
+They must overcome some of the challenges that the NHS faces, such as staff shortages and growing demand for services.
 While the scale of change required cannot be underestimated, the aim is to make the NHS fit for purpose for patients, their families and staff.

 Long-term plan sets out care and finance road map